Posting the Dead

 Also at the top is Ronan's theatrical staging of a funeral: “A funeral barge floats silently down the Chicago River to the site where the Old Post Office once stood.
 A figure clad in white steps onto the river landing, and leads those gathered at the river's edge up an incline to the foot of the large, rusting steel doors.
 The figure knocks.
 A hollow echo precedes the slow opening of the doors to reveal a long hall lined on one side with chapels.
 The white figure leads the group to the open chapel where the ritual of life and death takes place.
 The rear wall of the chapel opens wide, leading the funeral party to the crypts above.
 Upstairs, the funeral procession winds through the glass crypts, past the reliquaries that hold souvenirs of lives now past.
 The reflection of candle flames flicker in the polished floor, animating the wind that passes through the open facade.”

-Chicago Old Central Post Office
+Chicago Old Main Post Office

 Additionally, for a planned internment of millions of dead bodies, it's a highly efficient use of so little land, reusing, as it were, what's already there: “Seventy percent of what's in landfills right now is old buildings.
 The silliest thing would be to put a green building in its place [and] you carted away this three-million-square foot thing.”